ciconstantinescu/BadBankApp/README.md

      React, Node, JS, HTML, CSS, Express, MongoDB

 Features:
     The project's best features include a dynamic navigation bar but also code specific for user context (i.e., mirroring deposits and withdrawals in the user’s balance).
-The userContext code can be generalized to other applications where such a functionality is needed.
-It also uses MongoDB to add new users.
+The userContext code can be generalized to other applications where such a functionality is needed IF this app is used without backend, otherwise it uses MongoDB to add new users.

 ![ReadMEVideo](https://user-images.githubusercontent.com/87343796/160261020-8b04a2bb-ec15-4f91-8d52-01ef8faae805.gif)